2023 Prince Edward Island Income Tax Calculator

 Tax Exemptions

-Interestingly, individuals frequently misunderstand tax applicability on home sales.
-You won’t pay the Home Sale Tax if the property sold was your primary residence throughout the ownership years.
-The Canada Revenue Agency (CRA) designates this as the Principal Residence Exemption (PRE).
-For example, if you’ve been living consistently in the house you sold for the past ten years, you’ll apply for the PRE and pay no tax on the sale of your home.
+Many people often get confused about taxes on home sales.
+You do not have to pay the Home Sale Tax if the house you sold was your main home the whole time you owned it.
+The Canada Revenue Agency (CRA) calls this the Principal Residence Exemption (PRE).
+For instance, if you lived in the house you sold for ten years, you can apply for the PRE and will not have to pay taxes on the sale.

 Home Sale Tax Reporting